 - At the Apple ID management pop-up window, tap on “Sign Out”

 This logs out of the existing Apple ID, leaving the Apple ID sign in screen blank.
-From here you can either log in to another Apple account, or if you want to create a new one, just tap on the “Create New Apple ID” button.
+Now, you can choose either option:

 If you forgot an Apple ID password, there’s an option for that too under the Sign In button, otherwise you can manage it online at Apple’s site.

 Keep in mind that changing an Apple ID on a device that is using it can possibly cause unexpected issues with iOS and conflicts with some apps.
 For example, if you own an app on one Apple ID but not the one being changed to, or if you’re logged into an Apple ID that has Game Center details associated with it and the new one doesn’t.
 Thus, you’ll generally only want to do this on a device that has been freshly reset to factory default settings or that is otherwise a clean slate without any critical App Store and related downloads tied to it.